-Withdrawal of cooperation from the tax office is measured in two ways.
+In this study, retaliation or withdrawal of cooperation from the tax authority is measured in two ways.
 Braithwaite's motivational postures (Braithwaite, 2003) provide one measure.
 According to Braithwaite, individuals control the social distance they place between themselves and the authority.
 Disengagement and game-playing are socially distant postures that enable individuals to cut themselves off from the demands of the authority and successfully challenge the authority.
 Disengagement and game-playing define a dimension of social distance from an authority called dissociation (Braithwaite, 2004).
 Dissociation has been associated with greater tax evasion in earlier work (Braithwaite, 2003).
-Thus, the additional measure of withdrawal of cooperation or retaliation used in this study is self-reports of tax evasion defined in terms of undeclared income and over-claiming deductions.
+Thus, the additional measure of withdrawal of cooperation or retaliation used in this study is self-reports of tax evasion defined in terms of undeclared income and overclaiming deductions.